nilubon-boot/nilubon-boot.github.io/ar/README.md

 Note
 ====
-	-	Somehow, the current 02.patt mistakes marker 01 as 02.
-(It does correctly recognize 02 tho.)
-Need to modify the marker images.
+	-	Now the code won't recognize pattern 02 through 04...
+Probably have the same problem with 05 - 09.